 Production of new nerve cells: Some areas of the brain may produce new nerve cells, especially after a brain injury or a stroke.
-These areas include the hippocampus (which is involved in the formation and retrieval of memories) and the basal ganglia (which coordinate and smooth out movements).
+These areas include the hippocampus Cerebrum (which is involved in the formation and retrieval of memories) and the basal ganglia (which coordinate and smooth out movements).

 Thus, people who have had a brain injury or stroke can sometimes learn new skills, as occurs during occupational therapy Occupational Therapy (OT) Occupational therapy, a component of rehabilitation, is intended to enhance a person's ability to do basic self-care activities, useful work, and leisure activities.
 These activities include... read more .

 People can influence how quickly brain function declines.
 For example, physical exercise seems to slow the loss of nerve cells in areas of the brain involved in memory.
 Such exercise also helps keep the remaining nerve cells functioning.
-On the other hand, consuming two or more drinks of alcohol a day can speed the decline in brain function.
+On the other hand, consuming 2 or more drinks of alcohol a day can speed the decline in brain function.